Financial-Times/ft-origami/docs/developer-guide/building-modules.md

 <output>ruby 2.0.0p247 (2013-06-27 revision 41674) [universal.x86_64-darwin13]</output>
 </pre>

 If you see an error, or the version does not match the latest version shown on the [Ruby website](https://www.ruby-lang.org/en/downloads/), you need to install/upgrade it.
-You can install from source, via pre-built binaries or your preferred package manager.
+You can install it from the rbenv version manager.

 * [View Ruby install guide](https://github.com/Financial-Times/origami-build-tools/blob/master/TROUBLESHOOT.md#installing-ruby)